zahra-ahmed123/EKsamen2025/README.md

 Hospital Management System (HMS)
 Overview
 This project is a Hospital Management System (HMS) built using Python and Flask.
-It demonstrates the implementation of DevSecOps and the Secure Software Development Lifecycle (SDLC) principles to build a secure web application.
-The system manages sensitive patient and administrative data while ensuring compliance with data protection regulations such as General Data Protection Regulation (GDPR).

 Features
 •	User Authentication
 o	Secure registration and login with password hashing